-Now to make things more complicated, we will show combinations of both rotation and convergence or divergence.
+So let's put it all together and show combinations of both rotation and convergence or divergence.
 This is an example of cyclonic convergence.
 First note that both the maxima are not on the same radial and not equidistant from the radar.
+So it can't be pure rotation.

 Here, the outbound maximum is closest to the RDA, signifying convergence, and the inbound maximum is to the left, signifying cyclonic rotation.
+Similarly, the right hand rule would have your hand oriented like this, curling towards the inbounds, and giving you a thumbs up, also signifying cyclonic rotation.